-Innores Elektrik Üretim AŞ (in the following: Innores) plans to install a wind power plant in Yuntdağ/Bergama/İzmir in Turkey.
+Innores Elektrik Üretim AŞ (in the following: İnnores) installed a wind power plant in Yuntdağ/Bergama/İzmir in Turkey.
+Initial project capacity was 42.5 MW consists of 17 turbines with 2.5 MW each, which is planned to increase by 15 MW.
+Revised license for 57.5 MW is granted by EMRA to Innores on 09.06.2010.
 The purpose of the project is to generate electricity and to feed it into the public grid.
 Yuntdağ WPP shall be registered as a Voluntary Emission Reduction project in order to enable the project implementation by means of financial inflows coming from the credits sale.
 Because of its significant contribution to climate protection and to sustainable development in the region, this project is expected to fulfil the requirements of the Gold Standard.